 IOOF Holdings share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while IOOF Holdings's is 1.8717.
-This would suggest that IOOF Holdings's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while IOOF Holdings's is 2.0177.
+This would suggest that IOOF Holdings's shares are significantly more volatile than the average for this exchange and represent a higher risk.

 IOOF Holdings overview